haasn/mpvhq-old/DOCS/man/input.rst

 ``speed`` (RW)
     See ``--speed``.

+``adjusted-speed``
+    The total speed factor at which the player attempts to play the file.
+    Usually it's exactly the same as the value of ``speed``, or very close with an adjustment factor.

 ``filename``
     Currently played file, with path stripped.
 If this is an URL, try to undo percent encoding as well.
 (The result is not necessarily correct, but